2012 Alumnae Award Recipients Announced

-The 2011 Meredith College Alumnae Award winners were announced on Saturday, May 14, 2011, as part of the College’s annual Alumnae Reunion Weekend.
+The 2012 Meredith College Alumnae Award winners were announced as part of the College’s annual Alumnae Reunion Weekend, held May 18-20, 2012.

 Read more about this year’s recipients below.